ismailuddin/iris/README.md

 * Label thousands of images (or possibly millions?) easily without having to use a file manager that slows down.
   * Iris uses pagination to view subsets of your data, so the platform doesn't slow down with large quantities of images.
 * Keep track of all your labels using a database.
   * Iris stores the labels for your data in an SQLite database file in a `.iris` directory that is created in the root of your data folder.
-This means your folder path doesn't dictate the label.
+This decouples labels from the directory paths, helping to avoid mistakes.
 * Simple and easy to use drag and drop UI.
   * Images can be labelled using simple drag and drop interactions, making it easy for anyone to use.